Women's Success: 7 Quotes From Michelle Yeoh, Catherine Renier, Joanna Hotung

 These are two questions we put to some of Asia's most powerful and influential women.
 Here are their responses.

-Catherine Renier, CEO of Jaeger-LeCoultre
+Catherine Renier, the first female CEO of Jaeger-LeCoultre

 “Women should never be afraid to reach for the stars.
 It is a matter of confidence to envision yourself in your dream job.
 It is also a combination of hard work and patience.
-No need to rush your career but make it step by step with a clear objective and a careful balance lifestyle.
+No need to rush your career but approach it step by step with a clear objective and a careful balance lifestyle.
 Keep time for yourself and your family.
 With these objectives in mind, the sky's the limit and the stars are the objectives.”

 Joanna Hotung, founder and CEO of the KG Group